chrisjwaddell/console-log-plus/README.md

 # Console Log Plus
-Console log Plus adds color and size formatting to a browser console.log message.
+Console Log Plus adds color and size formatting to a browser console.log message.
 It also automatically adds function name and function arguments to the start of the message to make it easier to debug.
 (This only works for non-strict mode.)